0xmoei/nockchain/README.md

 * Replace `PUBLIC_KEY`.
 * Wait for it to install.
 * To minimize screen:  `Ctrl` + `A` + `D`

+* Note: It's already in early stage, commands and running methods in this guide are subject to be changed.

 ### Useful Commands:
 * If you ever stopped your Miner, to restart it again, delete old data files first: